MNemanow/Loan_Default_classification/README.md

 * I need to get more current data, as the loans I was working with up to 2018.
 ## For More Information

-Review the detailed analysis in the Final Notebook or the presentation slides.
+Review the detailed analysis in the [Main Notebook](Main_notebook.ipynb) or the presentation slides.

 If you have any questions, reach out to me on [linkedin](https://www.linkedin.com/in/mendy-nemanow-2594ab225/)